pbadler/forecasting-course-short/lectures/autocorrelation.md

 from an underlying distribution.
 But autocorrelation means that your data is not a random draw.
 Each draw is influenced by the previous draw.
-There are approaches for dealing with autocorrelation (e.g., specifying correlations in the errors).
+There are approaches for dealing with autocorrelation that allow for traditional hypothesis testing (e.g., specifying correlations in the errors).